Observational implications of cosmologically coupled black holes: Merger rate calculation

 Let us assume that the total delay time from the onset of a binary star formation to its eventual gravitational radiation emission-induced merger is $\tau$.
-Then the source frame BBH merger rate density $\mathcal{R} (t, Z)$ at some time $t$ due to all the previously occurred star formation at metallicity $Z$ is
+Then the source frame BBH merger rate density $\mathcal{R} (m_1, m_2, t, Z)$ at some time $t$ due to all the previously occurred star formation at metallicity $Z$ is

-Here, $\psi(t-\tau, Z)$ is the star formation rate density (SFRD) at metallicity $Z$ and $\mathcal{R}_{\rm sml} (\tau, Z)$ is the merger rate density of BBHs resulting from $\psi$ with merger delay time $\tau$.
-The $\mathcal{R}_{\rm sml}$ function is generated by the \textsc{Bpass} simulation (sec. \ref{sec: popsyn}).
+Here, $\psi(t-\tau, Z)$ is the star formation rate density (SFRD) at metallicity $Z$ and $\mathcal{R}_{\rm smpl} (m_1, m_2, \tau, Z)$ is the merger rate density of BBHs resulting from $\psi$ with merger delay time $\tau$.
+Also, the lower limit of integration $\Tilde{t}$ marks the beginning of star formation and is taken as the time when the Universe was $\sim 200$ Myr old.
+The $\mathcal{R}_{\rm smpl}$ function is generated by the \textsc{Bpass} simulation (sec. \ref{sec: popsyn}).
 The form of $\psi$ as a function of redshift is taken from \cite{Madau_Dickinson2014}.

 To account for the chemical enrichment history of the Universe, we combine $\psi$ with the analytic expression for metallicity evolution from \cite{Langer_Norman_2006}.
 Consequently, at a given redshift $z$, the cumulative SFRD as a function of metallicity $Z$ is given by